jeremyhoward/Unfavorable-Haplotype-Finder/README.md

 It utilizes Intel MKL and Eigen libraries to perform matrix multiplication and is multi-threaded.

-The user manual contains all the necessary information to run and generate your own simulation scenarios.
+The user manual contains all the necessary information to run the program along with an example.

 Linux Executable Files:
 - Haplofinder